octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/applicability.md

-- The whole engine is ~6 source files of substance; replicating its features (FTS5 + sqlite-vec + rerank + RRF) on top of LangChain / LlamaIndex / Chroma / similar is a few-week effort if we ever decide qmd's bus-factor risk is too high.
+- The whole engine is ~6 source files of substance; replicating its features (FTS5 + sqlite-vec + rerank + RRF) on top of LangChain / LlamaIndex / Chroma / similar is a few-week effort if we ever decide QMD's bus-factor risk is too high.
-- Models are independent of qmd — switching to another GGUF or hosted embedder is config-only (§C4).
+- Models are independent of QMD — switching to another GGUF or hosted embedder is config-only (§C4).

 ## C9.
 Final recommendation